Here we look at the law in relation to acts of sexual violence that are covered by the Indian Penal Code, 1860 (IPC).

 How is Stalking defined under the IPC?

 Section 354D of the IPC criminalises stalking of a woman by a man.
-It defines it to include continuous following or contacting a woman by a man or attempts to contact a woman to build a personal relationship with that women even when the woman has shown a clear lack of interest.
+It defines the Act to include continuous following or contacting a woman by a man or attempts to contact a woman to build a personal relationship with that women even when the woman has shown a clear lack of interest.
 It also include acts of monitoring a woman’s electronic communication, i.e. communication over emails, social media etc.

-What is the punishment for Stalking?
+What is the punishment for stalking?

 First time offenders are punished with either simple or rigorous imprisonment of upto 3 years and a fine while repeated offenders are punished with simple or rigorous imprisonment of upto 5 years and a fine.

-When is Stalking not considered a crime?
+When is stalking not considered a crime?

 Stalking is not considered a crime if it is done as a legal duty for prevention and detection of crime by the State or under any legal duty imposed by a law in practise or in a situation where such an act of stalking is seen as reasonable and justified.